Shamong Township, New Jersey: History

-This area and much of present-day southern New Jersey was inhabited by Lenape Native Americans at the time of European encounter.
-They spoke Unami, one of the three major dialects of Lenape, which was part of the Algonquian language family.
-The Lenape ranged from the New York metropolitan area and western Long Island, into New Jersey, eastern Pennsylvania along the Delaware River, and Delaware.
+This area, along with much of present-day southern New Jersey, was inhabited by Lenape Native Americans at the time of European encounter.
+They spoke Unami, one of the three major dialects of the Lenape language, which belonged to the Algonquian language family.
+The Lenape territory ranged from the New York metropolitan area and western Long Island, extending into New Jersey, eastern Pennsylvania along the Delaware River, and Delaware.

-By the mid-18th century, English colonists had pushed the local Lenape of southern New Jersey onto what was formerly called the Brotherton Indian Reservation, in the area of present-day Indian Mills, which was named for mills built and operated by the Brotherton people, who were converted Christian Indians.
-Some were moved in 1765 from Cranbury, New Jersey.
-With continuing pressure after the American Revolutionary War, the Brotherton Indians of New Jersey migrated to New York, accepting an offer by the Stockbridge Indians, also Christian converts, to settle on their reservation in the central part of the state, where they had been allocated land by the Oneida people, one of the Iroquois nations.
-Also migrating there were some of the Munsee-speaking Lenape from the northern part of their territory.
-These remnant peoples were trying to reorganize after years of disease and conflict with colonists and major powers.
+By the mid-18th century, English colonists had displaced the local Lenape of southern New Jersey onto what was previously known as the Brotherton Indian Reservation.
+This reservation was in the area of present-day Indian Mills, which was named after mills built and operated by the Brotherton people, who were converted Christian Indians.
+Some of them were relocated in 1765 from Cranbury, New Jersey.
+With sustained pressure following the American Revolutionary War, the Brotherton Indians of New Jersey migrated to New York.
+They accepted an offer by the Stockbridge–Munsee Community, also Christian converts, to settle on their reservation in the central part of the state, where they had been allocated land by the Oneida people, one of the Iroquois nations.
+Some of the Munsee-speaking Lenape from the northern part of their territory also migrated there.
+These remaining communities were attempting to reorganize after years of disease and conflict with colonists and major powers.
 The Brotherton Indians sold their last property in New Jersey in 1818 and had essentially been absorbed by the Munsee.

-After the Revolutionary War, settlers from New England poured into New York, encroaching on Indian territory.
-Finally, the Stockbridge and Munsee relocated to Wisconsin in the 1820s and 1830s, pushed out with the Oneida by the United States Indian Removal policy to relocate Native Americans to the west of the Mississippi River.
-Today the Stockbridge-Munsee Community is a federally recognized tribe, with a 22000 acre reservation in Shawano County, Wisconsin.
+Following the Revolutionary War, settlers from New England flooded into New York, encroaching on Indian territory.
+Ultimately, the Stockbridge and Munsee were relocated to Wisconsin in the 1820s and 1830s, forced out along with the Oneida by the United States Indian Removal policy, which sought to relocate Native Americans to the west of the Mississippi River.
+Today, the Stockbridge–Munsee Community is a federally recognized tribe, with a 22000 acre reservation in Shawano County, Wisconsin.

-A 1992, non-binding referendum gave voters the opportunity to consider renaming the township to Indian Mills, the name of an unincorporated community in the township.
+In 1992, a non-binding referendum gave voters the opportunity to consider renaming the township to Indian Mills, the name of an unincorporated community within the township.